k80nelson/Selenium-Poker/README.md

      * When you have clicked all cards you want to imrpove click done.
      * Note:  Once you click a card you cannot unselect it.
   5. Once Each player has had one turn the system will display the winner and you can disconnect or start the game again.

+   ## AI Players
+   AI Players play using a Strategy design pattern where:
+   1. Strategy 1:
+      * if this AI player has a straight or better, hold (ie do not exchange any card)
+      * else this AI player attempts to get a full house by exchanging everything that is not a pair or 3 of a kind
+   2. Strategy 2:
+      * IF you are the first player to play, use Option 1 Strategy 1
+      * ELSE IF any player before you has 3 visible cards of the same kind: keep your pair(s) if any, and exchange other cards
+        * ELSE use  Option 1 Strategy 1

+   *NOTE: to See what strategy is used you can check the console Log.

 Rigging the Game